Read time 7 min

 - Finally, share the chosen result(s) with some other person.

 Next Discern step guides you to let go from who we think we are supposed to be and embrace who we are.
 Especially this steps requires skills of critical thinking as well as self-compassion.

-After returning back to the beginning of the process, which is typical for circular shaped design thinking processes, What works? is the final step.
+After returning back to the beginning of the process, which is typical for circular shaped design thinking process, What works? is the final step.
 In this step, you will go back to the very beginning of the process and reflect your story.
 Are you aiming for a change?
 If yes, Michael Mangolis encourages you to change your story yourself to achieve you goals.